 AIR, AIR PLUS, and Flex

 We adopted a Beagle/Cocker Spaniel mix a couple of years ago.
 We love to go hiking with our dogs, but I was worried when we got Molly.
-She is the first small breed we've ever had, and I didn't know if she would be able to keep up on all of our adventures.
+She is the first small breed we've ever had, and I didn't know if she would be able to keep up with all of our adventures.

 It wasn't long before I realized that her little legs would definitely hold her back from doing some of the things that our Labrador can.
 I also noticed that Molly gets tired more quickly than our Lab, Saddie.